D o you want to learn all about sponsored content? And how to use it to monetize your blog?

 A Sponsor’s Google Ranking

 All links on your blog are subject to indexing by Google and affect how it ranks your pages and domain.
-Google penalizes paid links, so to avoid this, add the “no follow” attribute to all links in your sponsored posts.
+To avoid this, Google penalizes paid links, add the “no follow” attribute to all links in your sponsored posts.
 This tells Google to ignore these links in rankings and spare your domain and pages any penalties.

 There are two ways to do this on a WordPress blog: either manually by adding the HTML code to each link or with a WordPress plugin that does it for you if you’re still using the Classic editor.